Anbar campaign (2003–2011): Reactions

 According to Sheikh Ahmed Abu Risha, many Iraqis became disaffected with AQI but were hesitant to take up arms against them out of fear.
-Sheikh Ahmed said that the biggest complaint about AQI was that they were unable to create a degree of normalcy, and that "people [who] are wearing masks ... cannot build the country".
+Sheikh Ahmed said that the biggest complaint about AQI was that they were unable to create a degree of normalcy, and that "people who are wearing masks ... cannot build the country".
 Other sheikhs specifically said that the large number of killings and kidnappings by AQI prompted the tribal revolt.
-AQI leader Ayyub al-Masri practically admitted as much in 2008 when he ordered fighters in Anbar to avoid harming Sunnis who were not working closely with coalition forces and "not interfere in social issues".
+AQI leader Abu Hamza al-Muhajir practically admitted as much in 2008 when he ordered fighters in Anbar to avoid harming Sunnis who were not working closely with coalition forces and "not interfere in social issues".
 However, David Kilcullen argued that the abuses themselves may have been less of an issue than AQI disrupting the tribes' smuggling businesses, the belief that AQI was linked to Iran, and their general "high-handed" behavior.
 He added that, whatever the spark, there was already a perception that AQI "had it coming".

 In the United States, incidents like detainee abuse and the Haditha killings became front-page news, but many Iraqi deaths by American or Iraqi security forces went unreported.
 While the U.S. military claimed that "the vast majority" of Iraqi deaths were caused by other Iraqis, incidents like Fallujah and Haditha caused many Iraqis to become embittered towards the Americans.
 This later led to Iraqi outrage in 2011, when the U.S. unsuccessfully tried to negotiate a long-term presence in Iraq that would give immunity to American military personnel.
 Iraqis were further angered by what they perceived as a "travesty of justice" over the lack of convictions of American military personnel.
 Writing in the aftermath of the Haditha killings, retired U.S. Army Colonel Andrew Bacevich said: